jessesbyers/jessesbyers.github.io/_posts/2020-01-16-how_to_rails_basic_crud_restful_routes_and_helper_methods.markdown

 ### A. Creating a New Rails App and Generating a Resource

 **1. Create a new Rails app** by typing rails new in the Terminal.
 This creates the basic file structure and dependencies needed for a Rails app.
-Run bundle install and you will be ready to start creating content for the Contact List App.
 ```
  rails new contact_list
 ```